It’s been awhile. Everything good?

 Reading their tweets on venture capitalism and I just finished my work day listening to people tell me that they don’t have any food to eat.

-It’s like sitting on two sides of the world, but I’m right here, a plane ride away from start ups and venture capitalism and digital media marketing, and entrepreneurial worlds.
+It’s like sitting on two sides of the world, but I’m right here, a plane ride away from start ups and venture capitalism and marketing, and entrepreneurial worlds.

 I fall down rabbit holes and follow people that I have absolutely no clue what they’re talking about and they have absolutely no clue what it’s like NOT understanding what they’re talking about.